decred/dcrdata/README.md

 ### Starting dcrdata

 Launch the dcrdata daemon and allow the databases to process new blocks.
-Concurrent synchronization of both SQLite and PostgreSQL databases is performed, typically requiring between 1.5 to 8 hours.
+Concurrent ynchronization of both stake and PostgreSQL databases is performed, typically requiring between 1.5 to 8 hours.
 See [System Hardware Requirements](#System-Hardware-Requirements) for more information.
 Please reread [Configuring PostgreSQL (**IMPORTANT!** Seriously, read